gadget-inc/templates/shopify/product-quiz-template/.template/docs/setup.md

 In order to set up a theme app extension for stores using a new Online Store 2.0 theme:

-- Update `extensions/quiz/blocks/quiz-page.liquid` to replace line 7 with the Gadget's script tag:
+- Update `extensions/quiz/blocks/quiz-page.liquid` by replacing the src on line 7 with your script tag
 - Run `yarn dev` in the project root to start the development environment (Shopify CLI)
 - Follow Shopify's prompts to connect to your existing Partners app and store